aniqatc/playground/README.md

 - Handles configuring HTML with meta tags and icons
 - Handles retrieval of the relevant environmental variables from the hidden `.env` files, dependent on the environment (development vs production)
 - Handles manifest.json file required for a Progressive Web Application
+- Handles image optimization and outputs images to a dedicated assets/images folder with hashed filenames for caching
+- Handles splitting JavaScript code into optimized chunks for better performance, including separating vendor libraries and reusable code
+- Handles output of hashed filenames for JS and CSS to support long-term caching

 **Documentation** in `/docs`